Stimming (musician): Live performances

 Stimming has performed at numerous festivals worldwide including Diynamic Festival and Into The Woods festival in The Netherlands, Babylon Festival in Australia, Fusion Festival and Melt!
 Festival in Germany, Open Space Festival in France, The BPM Festival in Mexico and Rage Festival, South Africa.

 Equipment

 Stimming is well known for incorporating the latest technology into his songs, working on a versatile range of equipment both in the studio and on live sets.
 He refuses to work with a mouse and keyboard, opting instead for pen-display equipment.
 He has also performed music on the 4D sound system.
 Stimming has reviewed several electronic music equipment in videos online for Electronic Beats TV.
 He has also stated he has never used a repeated sample in his work.
 Stimming frequently uses field recordings from mundane objects such as a coffee machine, children's toys or loose change in his recordings, and has admitted to taking his tape recorder everywhere he goes.

-Stimming produces with a touch-based version of Bitwig.
-For live performances, Stimming uses an Elektron Octatrack, Roland SH-101 along with other customised mastering solutions.